fofofoxdayooooo/redfox-wordpress-secure-plugin/README.md

 - Minimizes damage to WordPress itself when CVEs are discovered
 - Protects against attacks like POST, PUT, DELETE
 In simple terms, it's for “controlling WordPress.”

+# Primary Functions of Each Plugin
+* admin-ajax-blocker prevents non-logged-in users from accessing wp-admin/admin-ajax.php.
+* api-write-blocker restricts operations on the REST API and admin-ajax.php (POST, PUT, DELETE, etc.).
+Therefore, plugins like Contact Form 7 must be explicitly added to the whitelist.
+* feed-access-controller prohibits access to /feed and /blog/feed (whitelisting possible).
+* media-file-limiter restricts uploadable file sizes to any specified limit, preventing hosting service capacity strain, while also blocking invalid file uploads via MIME type validation (including via plugins).
+* move-file-name forcibly renames uploaded files (e.g., screenshot-2025-10-10.png) to a date-based format (with basic extension restrictions).
+* page-comment-controller disables comment sections on static pages, even if accidentally enabled.
+* remove-image-exif-date removes EXIF information (metadata) from image files uploaded to WordPress (GD dependency).
+* rest-api-shield-xml-rpc-blocker blocks REST API access to specific paths, prohibiting access from plugins not explicitly added to the whitelist (e.g., /wp-json/wp/v2/users).
+* uploads-security-manager is a simple plugin that places an .htaccess file in /wp-content/*/uploads (it converts payloads expected by the files directive into plain text).

+# What about using them together?
+Their primary purpose is to be used in combination.
+The goal is not just standalone use, but to enable all of them for multi-layered data protection.

+# Why create such plugins?
+WordPress, by default, exposes various functions publicly.
+However, information like that represented by the REST API should not be disclosed to third parties.
+Therefore, these were created to actively conceal data.